OpenDRR/opendrr-api/README.md

 ### Edit the Docker environment settings

 Make a copy of the `sample.env` file and rename it to `.env`.
-Make the necessary changes.
+Make changes if required otherwise leave the default settings.

 ### Edit the Python container configuration